Emotional Intelligence

 The Importance of Emotional Intelligence

-The ability to be emotionally intelligent is crucial in both the professional and personal spheres for several reasons:
+Emotional intelligence is crucial in both professional and personal sectors for various reasons:

 Emotional Intelligence in Business